paulnord/yall-run/README.md

 ## Design rule

-If a feature can be described without mentioning LFHCal, HGCROC, a particular run number, ROOT histograms, or detector-specific conventions, it may belong in YAWL-run.
+If a feature can be described without mentioning LFHCal, HGCROC, a particular run number, ROOT histograms, or detector-specific conventions, it may belong in yawl-run.
 Otherwise it belongs in the analysis-specific layer.

 ## Status